Roasted Butternut Squash and Apple Soup

-At our first Before & After gathering at the Downtown Disney Hilton in Orlando, we held our special dinner at the Wolfgang Puck Grand Café.
+At our first BE - Bariatric Eating event at the Downtown Disney Hilton in Orlando, we held our special dinner at the Wolfgang Puck Grand Café.

 - One 3 pound butternut, hubbard or winter squash - cut in half, seeds removed